Timetabler Application Accessibility Statement

 Preparation of this accessibility statement

-This statement was prepared on 2nd April 2024.
-It was last reviewed on 2nd April 2024.
+This statement was prepared 2nd April 2024.
+It was last reviewed on 8th July 2025.

-This application was last tested by the University of Edinburgh’s Disability Information Student Team in April 2024, using automated and manual methods.
-The site was tested on a PC, primarily using Microsoft Edge (103.0.1264.37) alongside Mozilla Firefox (91.9.1esr) and Google Chrome.
+The application was last tested in July 2025.
+The testing was carried out by the Disability Information Team at the University of Edinburgh using both automated and manual methods.
+The site was tested on a PC, primarily using Microsoft Edge alongside Mozilla Firefox and Google Chrome.

 Recent world-wide usage levels survey for different screen readers and browsers shows that Chrome, Mozilla Firefox and Microsoft Edge are increasing in popularity and Google Chrome is now the favoured browser for screen readers: